Below you can find a detailed list of the most frequently requested information by IT departments regarding the security

 Protection - Firewall

-- The BIMcollab space is protected by a firewall which allows only necessary traffic from an entrusted network.
+- The BIMcollab space is protected by a firewall which allows only necessary traffic from a trusted network.

-- Spaces are protected by an IDS/IPS from an untrusted network.
+- Spaces are protected by an IDS/IPS from untrusted networks.

 - The space has mitigation against a DDoS attack.

 - The servers are protected by antivirus software with real-time protection and a scheduled full scan.

 - The web application is protected by a Web Application Firewall or periodically scanned by a web application scanner to make sure that there is no known web application vulnerabilities.

 - The app is only reachable by IPv4 or IPv6.